awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-submission.md

 After your AMI has successfully been scanned, you can follow the current process to submit it to the AWS Marketplace Seller and Catalog Operations team by [uploading](https://aws.amazon.com/marketplace/management/product-load/) your product load form\.
 If you have any issues, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.

 To include your AMI in the self\-service scanning list, the AMI must be in the `us-east-1` \(N\.
 Virginia\) Region and owned by your AWS Marketplace seller account\.
 If you need to grant other accounts access to the AWS Marketplace Management Portal, you must register those accounts as sellers\.
-For more information, see [Seller Registration Process](seller-registration-process.md)\.
+For more information, see [Seller registration process](seller-registration-process.md)\.

-### AMI Cloning and Product Code Assignment<a name="ami-cloning-and-product-code-assignment"></a>
+### AMI Cloning and product code assignment<a name="ami-cloning-and-product-code-assignment"></a>

 After your AMI is submitted, AWS Marketplace will create cloned AMIs for each region that you have indicated that software should be available\.
 During this cloning and publishing process, AWS Marketplace will attach a product code to the cloned AMIs\.
 The product code is used to both control access and to meter usage\.
 All submissions must go through this AMI cloning process\.

-## Final Checklist<a name="final-checklist"></a>
+## Final checklist<a name="final-checklist"></a>

  To help avoid delays in publishing your product, use this checklist before you submit your product request\.